On This Day in History: August 13

 - The Convention of London, a treaty between the United Kingdom and the United Provinces, is signed in London, England.

 - Battle of Mišar during the Serbian Revolution begins.
-The battle will end two days later, with a decisive Serbian victory over the Ottomans.
+The battle end twos days later with a Serbian victory over the Ottomans.

 - King Louis XVI of France is formally arrested by the National Tribunal, and declared an enemy of the people.